Need a probate filed

 1 Like

-I do have a copy of the probate and of the will it looks like she did a lot of things right but I don’t know how to find the stuff that was left to me I’m pretty sure I need a lawyer but I definitely do not have the money for one.
+I do have a copy of the probate and of the will.
+It looks like she did a lot of things right, but I don’t know how to find the stuff that was left to me.
+I’m pretty sure I need a lawyer, but I definitely do not have the money for one.

 1 Like

 You can start on texasfile searching your grandmother’s name, and maybe any names she might have inherited the minerals from.
 They have a statewide minerals search function.
 I believe the cost is 25 cents per search.
-Also, its probably worthwhile to search the states unclaimed funds website for her name to see if anything is there.
+Also, it’s probably worthwhile to search the state’s unclaimed funds website for her name to see if anything is there.

 1 Like

-Is there a way I can search case numbers or Case files in Texas by just her name I tried to figure it out today but was unsuccessful and what website is this that you’re talking about for the Nationwide search
+Is there a way I can search case numbers or case files in Texas by just her name?
+I tried to figure it out today but was unsuccessful.
+And what website is this that you’re talking about for the nationwide search?

-You will need a Certified Copy of your Granmother’s Will and the Order Admitting the Will to Probate, available only from the County where the Probate proceedings happened.
-That is likely the county where she was last living.
+You will need a Certified Copy of your Grandmother’s Will and the Order Admitting the Will to Probate, available only from the County where the probate proceedings happened.
+That is likely the County where she was last living.
+You then take those documents to any Texas County where she owned minerals and file those copies in the Official Records.

 1 Like